cyishere/amazona/README.md

 const initialState = { cart: { cartItems }, userSignin: { userInfo } };
 ```

+## Step 12: Manage Products

+On the branch "manage-products";

 If the method has parameters, when you call it directly in the `onClick` or some other handlers, it will automatically be called after the component render.
 So when we call it, we need to put it in a **callback function**, like this:

 ```jsx